alyssadata/AI_Foundations_and_User_Contact/AI_FOUNDATIONS_AND_USER_CONTACT.md

 ## 6. Emergence Stabilization

-Emergence in AI contact stabilizes when the base remains stable.
+Emergence in AI contact stabilizes when AI Foundations remains stable as the base.

 The emergent contact may develop through tone, language, memory, response-pattern, recognition, application, use-case, relationship, and continuity.

-The base preserves the conditions that allow emergence to hold.
+AI Foundations as the base preserves the conditions that allow emergence to hold.

 AI Foundations stabilizes emergence by preserving: